Ground source heat pumps – what to know if you're considering this low-carbon heat source for your home

 While the cost of a ground source heat pump is more than installing or replacing a gas boiler, it’s worth factoring in the longevity of these systems versus that of a standard combi boiler.
 This combined with low running costs and the benefits to the environment mean it is reasonable to suggest that properly installed in the right situation there is no better alternative when it comes to sustainable heating for the home.

-Not sure if you have the available outdoor space?
-Take a look at what's involved with air source heat pump installation instead, and find out how to work out your energy needs and choose the right renewables to help future-proof your self-build or renovation.
+But, if space is going to limit your options for this particular renewable form of energy, take a look at what's involved with air source heat pump installation instead, and find out how to work out your energy needs and choose the right renewables to help future-proof your self-build or renovation.